-x360Recover for Linux: Early Access Program Now Open to All Axcient Partners
+x360Recover for Linux: Early Access Open to All Axcient Partners

 Support for Linux with x360Recover has been a long-standing feature request and the Axcient team is thrilled to open early access to all of our partners starting in mid-April of 2023.
 The latest release for the early access program is exciting, as it comes with many new features and improvements.

 The new release, version 3.2.0, has been in development for several months and builds on feedback from our initial pool of users – our MSP partners.
 The release focuses on improving and expanding Linux OS support and recoverability, while making troubleshooting easier.